Skip site navigation (1)Skip section navigation (2)

 --jobs=njobs

-number of simultaneous processes or threads to use
+number of simultaneous connections and processes/threads to use

 -k